norlab/LIS-546-SPR2021/content/data-integration.md

 Lucky for us, there is an existing repository of [311 city data](https://andrew-friedman.github.io/jkan/datasets/).

 Your exercise this week is to choose two cities from this repository and attempt to integrate a subset of their data.
-This will be challenging.
+You may use your favorite tool for working with tables.
+Examples include: Microsoft Excel, Google Sheets, OpenRefine, R, Python.
+This task will be challenging but hopefully rewarding.

 **Here are some helpful pointers:**

-- Choose cities that have "up-to-date" data (marked by "current" in the title)
+- Choose cities that have "up-to-date" data (marked by "current" in the title).
 - Subset this data so that it only includes 311 complains from March 1, 2020 forward.
 You can often subset data in a repository by choosing to view and filter the data first.
-Here is an example from [Chicago's open data portal](https://data.cityofchicago.org/Service-Requests/311-Service-Requests/v6vf-nfxy/data) (note just select filter in this interface)
+Here is an example from [Chicago's open data portal](https://data.cityofchicago.org/Service-Requests/311-Service-Requests/v6vf-nfxy/data) (note just select filter in this interface).
 - Once you have subsetted the tables for your two cities, try to eliminate any unnecessary variables from your dataset.
 That is - we don't need all of the information about the data - we only need a record of, for example, the complaint and the date.

 **What to turn in:**

-- Provide us a table of your data from two cities (a Google Sheet or Excel document is fine).
-If you are able to integrate the data, provide just one sheet.
-If you cannot - give us two separate sheets.
+- Provide us a table of your data from two cities (a Google Sheet, Excel document, .csv, or even a screenshot of the new table from whatever software platform you are using all work).
+If you are able to integrate the data, provide just one document or screenshot.
+If you cannot - give us two separate docs/pics.
 Note - this will be challenging to do.
 If you spend an hour trying to integrate the two datasets and up hating me (and this class) that is completely acceptable, but make an attempt and then follow the next step.
 - Provide an explanation (~1 paragraph) of which cities you selected, what you tried to integrate the data, and why this was or was not challenging.
 - You do not need to create a graph or any form of analysis - but if you do it would be very interesting to see your results!